Boris Kopitović (footballer, born 1995)

-Boris Kopitović (born 27 April 1995) is a Montenegrin professional footballer who plays as a striker for Liga 1 club Bali United.
+Boris Kopitović (born 27 April 1995) is a Montenegrin professional footballer who plays primarily as a striker for Singapore Premier League club Tanjong Pagar United.

 Kopitović won the 2022 Singapore Premier League 'Top Goalscorer' award with 35 goals and was name in the 2022 'Team of the Year' in which he eventually became a key player for Tampines Rovers.
 He is known for his finishing inside the box and superb free-kicks.

 Kopitović is also Tampines Rovers all-time top goalscorer in history with 110 goals in 138 appearances.
 He is the first Montenegrin to play for the club.

-Club career
+Career

 Petrovac

 Kopitović started his career with Petrovac.
 During his time with Petrovac, he was named the revelation of the 2015–16 season in the Montenegrin First League, scoring 13 goals in 30 league appearances and also scoring back-to-back brace against Lovćen and Zeta Golubovac on 26 and 31 October 2015 respectively.

 FK Mladost

 In July 2016, Kopitović joined Mladost Podgorica.
-On 13 July 2016, he make his debut for the club in the 2016–17 UEFA Champions League second qualifying round against Bulgarian club Ludogorets in a 2–0 lost.
+On 13 July 2016, he make his debut for the club in the 2016–17 UEFA Champions League second qualifying round against Bulgarian club Ludogorets in a 2–0 loss.
 On 22 October, he scored his first goal for the club in a 3–1 win over FK Bokelj.